typed-io/cryptoxide/README.md

 It provides various common algorithms in the following categories :

-* Cryptographic digests: SHA2, SHA3, Blake2
+* Cryptographic digests: SHA1, SHA2, SHA3, Blake2
 * Message Authentication Code (MAC): HMAC, Poly1305
 * Symmetric ciphers: Salsa, Chacha
 * Authenticated Encryption (AE): ChachaPoly1305
-* Key Derivation Function (KDF): Pbkdf2, HKDF
+* Key Derivation Function (KDF): Pbkdf2, HKDF, Scrypt

 Our main goals is to provide a library that is usable in a wide array of contextes, by supporting many platforms, but only by providing a bare bone and